 As a homeowner, you work hard to maximize your home’s curb appeal.
 But when it comes to your driveway and sidewalks, residual motor oil, gasoline and other fluids from your vehicles can leave unsightly spots.

-Use a concrete cleaner to remove oil stains.
-If all else fails, there are a wide variety of commercial cleaners designed specifically to get rid of oil stains.
-Head to a local hardware store and look for a cleaner that fits your needs — and don’t be afraid to ask for help.
+If removing your driveway’s oil stain using absorbents and household cleaners didn’t work, there are a wide variety of commercial cleaners designed specifically to get rid of oil stains.
+Head to a local hardware store and ask for a cleaner that fits your needs.

-Your American Family Insurance agent is always happy to help you get the insurance policies you need to give you the peace of mind you deserve.
+Your American Family Insurance agent (Opens in a new tab) is always happy to help you get the insurance policies you need to give you the peace of mind you deserve.
 Get in touch today.